-■ Selection of a power supply
+Selection of a power supply

-- Referring to Section 1.2, select a power supply larger than the capacity of the unit.
+- Referring to "1.4 Selection of Power Supply and Restrictions on Combination", select a power supply larger than the capacity of the unit.
 In the minimum configuration, select a power supply of 24 W or larger. - In order to protect the unit against abnormal voltage from the power supply line, the power supply should be an insulated type, and should be enclosed within a protective circuit.
 The regulator on the unit is a non-insulated type. - If using a power supply device without an internal protective circuit, always make sure power is supplied to the unit through a protective element such as a fuse.